New Dad's Testosterone Levels Dive Study Says

 One study from 2004 confirms that each new baby increases a man's risk of obesity by 4 percent.
 (For women, the risk increases by 7 percent.)

 The researchers concluded that eating and exercising behavior changes are behind these risks, but maybe it is actually partially a hormonal effect?
-The new study did confirm that the testosterone levels remained low for a long time, so I find it reasonable to believe that they may be involved in the weight gain too.
+The big study discussed above did confirm that the testosterone levels remained low for a long time, so I find it reasonable to believe that they may be involved in the weight gain too.

 Some other recent research indicates that male hormone levels may very well change already during pregnancy, with weight increase as one of the side effects (an effect known as couvade syndrome or sympathy pregnancy, which you can read more about here.)